Fortress: Sniper’s Eye (2022) Review

-Fortress was one of the few recent Bruce Willis films that was actually good, And now the sequel, Fortress: Sniper’s Eye has arrived.
+Fortress was one of the few recent Bruce Willis films that were actually good, And now the sequel, Fortress: Sniper’s Eye has arrived.
 But while much of the cast is the same, Josh Sternfeld (Winter Solstice, Meskada) replaced James Cullen Bressack as director.
-Bressack also did a good job with Willis’ Survive the Game which begs the question if this film will suffer for not having him on board?
+Bressack also did a good job with Willis’ Survive the Game which begs the question if this film will suffer for not having him on board.

 Fortress: Sniper’s Eye picks up in Russia two weeks after the end of the first film.
 A couple of goons are torturing Sasha (Natali Yura, Dead Trigger, Antidote) and filming it to send to her husband.
 Or at least they are until Robert (Bruce Willis, Death Wish, Breach) walks in and beats the crap out of both of them.
 Then we cut to two weeks after that and Sasha waking up from a nightmare back at the Fortress.